powercodeacademy/phrg-testing-with-factories/README.md

 We just learned about using `RSpec` test doubles to facilitate setting up your tests.
 But sometimes using a `double` is not enough.
 There are times in our tests where we want to use actual objects from our application.

 As an application grows, a common problem with creating application objects on the fly is that they become complex.
 A `User` object may require a password, a territory, a role, etc. And these requirements typically have model validations that ensure these are present.
-Which means we can not leave them out everytime we create a `User` instance.
+Which means we can not leave them out every time we create a `User` instance.

 When a `user_spec` checks an isolated unit of functionality, like assigning a `user`'s TShirt size for example, then adding these necessary fields to your `User` object becomes a chore.
 It is also a distraction from the intent of the test.
 A test that is designed to assert behavior around TShirt size should not have anything to do with a `user`'s role or password.